MichaelCurrin/twitterverse/docs/README.md

 Lookup tweets and profiles from the Twitter API.
 A search can be done for tweets matching a query.
 Profiles and their tweets can also be looked up by handle.

-If you store the tweets in the DB, you can do a report on the data.
+If you store the data in the DB, you can do a report on the tweets and profiles.

-Input required:
+Input required is one of the following:
-- Search query to get tweets.
+- Search query to match against tweets messages.
+- IDs of tweets.
-- Or handles of Twitter users
+- Handles of Twitter profiles.

 ### Stream tweets

 You can also do a live stream of a search query and print out the tweets to the console.
-This is not a core part of this project.
+This is not a core part of this project and so no tweets are printed to the console but note stored in the DB.

 Input required:
-- Search query to get tweets.
+- Search query to match against tweet messages.

 ### Get trending topics